-INTRODUCTION: This physical ability test is designed to evaluate your physical fitness, strength and agility needed to perform the job of an entry level Commissioned or Detention Deputy.
-The test will consist of four tests.
-All tests are scored on a point system.
-In order to pass, you must complete each test and obtain a minimum cumulative score of 20 total points, following all instructions, within the specified time standard.
-After two attempts you have not passed the physical ability testing portion of your applicant process you will be encouraged to practice.
-These tests may be practiced at home by doing as many sit-ups and push-ups that you can in 1 minute, and by running to improve fitness.
+INTRODUCTION: The Physical Ability Test is designed to evaluate the physical fitness, strength, and agility needed to perform the job of an entry level Commissioned or Detention Deputy.
+The test will consist of four sub-tests.
+All sub-tests are scored on a point system.
+In order to pass, you must complete each sub-test and obtain a minimum cumulative score of 12 total points at the end of the 4 sub-tests while making sure you have followed all instructions within the specified time standard.
+If after two attempts you have not passed the Physical Ability Testing portion of the applicant process, you will be encouraged to practice.
+These tests may be practiced at home by doing as many sit-ups and push-ups as you can in 1 minute and by running to improve fitness.

-CLOTHING FOR THE TEST: In order to ensure that you are able to do your best, it is recommended that you wear tennis shoes with excellent traction (NO sandals or thongs) and athletic style clothing (sweats or shorts).
+CLOTHING FOR THE TEST: In order to ensure you are able to do your best, it is recommended that you wear tennis shoes with excellent traction (NO sandals or thongs) and athletic style clothing (sweats, leggings, or shorts).

-QUALIFYING SCORE: In order to receive a qualifying score on the ability test, you must complete the tests in the prescribed manner within the time allowed.
+QUALIFYING SCORE: In order to receive a qualifying score on the Physical Ability Test, you must complete the tests in the prescribed manner within the time allowed.
 Failure to complete any test as prescribed will result in a disqualifying score on that test.

-CRITICAL RESPONSE: There are a total of 4 tests, which include how many pushups you can do in 1 min., how many sit ups you can do in 1 min., the Illinois Agility Run, and the Beep Test that will be used to evaluate your VO2 max level.
-Ideally, you want to reach a level where you obtain a score of 5 pts for each of the 4 tests, so that you reach that 20 point cumulative score minimum.
-But a person can score better in some categories than in others, as long as the final cumulative total is 20 points or more for a passing score.
+CRITICAL RESPONSE: There are a total of 4 sub-tests.
+These include: how many pushups you can do in 1 min., how many sit ups you can do in 1 min., the Illinois Agility Run, and the Beep Test that will be used to evaluate your VO2 max level.
+Ideally, you would want to score the same amount on each sub-test, however, a person can score better in some categories than in others as long as the final cumulative total is 12 points or more.